ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   as the most significant (left-most) portion of the random section of the UUID.
   This works for any desired bit length that fits into a UUID and applications can decide the appropriate length based on available clock precision and desired random bits.
-This technique can also be used in conjunction with one of the other methods, where this additional time precision would immediatley follow the timestamp and then any bits used as clock sequence would follow next.
+The main benefit to encoding additional timestamp precision is that it utilizes additional time precision already available in the system clock to provide values that are more likely to be unique, and thus may simplify certain implementations.
+This technique can also be used in conjunction with one of the other methods, where this additional time precision would immediatley follow the timestamp and then if any bits are to be used as clock sequence they would follow next.

 The following sub-topics cover topics related solely with creating reliable fixed-length dedicated counters: